xshen796/ENIGMA_mdd_prs/script/PREP_PRS/Calculate_PRS.md

 #### 1000genome plink files

-If your sample has less than 1000 participants, it is better to use the 1000genome data for central European sample.
+If your sample has less than 1000 participants, it is better to use the 1000genome data as LD reference.

 You can download the plink files from [here](https://datasync.ed.ac.uk/index.php/s/MR4ZkvBbUcswO8d).
 Password: